alphagov/government-service-design-manual/service-manual/service-managers/transformation-partner.md

 ## Evolutionary Architecture

-The supplier should have a track record with taking an evidence based, evolutionary, domain driven approach to developing an architecture, based on a solid understanding of system's requirements and constraints.
+The partner should have a track record with taking an evidence based, evolutionary, domain driven approach to developing an architecture, based on a solid understanding of system's requirements and constraints.
 Architecture should be developed in a hands-on fashion in concert with the team's developers, with decisions based on discovery through code.

 ## Specific Expertise